-I have been working in UK forests for the past eight years, making work which explores the complex interrelationship between the landscape and the individual.
+I have been working in UK forests for the past nine years, making work which explores the complex interrelationship between the landscape and the individual.
 Our understanding of landscape can be seen as a construction in which layers of meaning that reflect our own cultural preoccupations and anxieties obscure the reality of the land, veiling it, and transforming the natural world into an idealisation.

 UK forests have been shaped by human processes over thousands of years and include ancient woodlands, timber forestry, wildlife reserves and protected Areas of Outstanding Natural.
 As such, the forest represents the confluence of nature, culture, and human activity.
 Forests are potent symbols in folklore, fairy tale and myth, places of enchantment and magic as well as of danger and mystery.
 In more recent history they have come to be associated with psychological states relating to the unconscious.